-For flat, broad areas, draw, paint or daub using a #3 Red Sable or other suitable paintbrush.
+For flat, broad areas, draw, paint or daub using a #3 Red Sable paintbrush.
 For drizzle designs or to draw, try a Clay Shaper.
-Use a Flat Chisel shape for the precise line.
+I like the Flat Chisel shape for the precise line I can get.
 The chisel edge also works well as a squeegee for the gold container, and because the tip is silicone, the gold flakes off for easy recovery.

-Apply in one or two even coats and dry thoroughly between coats.
-Accent Gold for SilverTM will not bond properly during firing if the gold is not completely dry.
+Apply in one or two even coats, drying thoroughly between coats.
+Accent Gold for SilverTM will not bond properly if the gold is not completely dry.

 The gold layer should be applied sufficiently thick that the silver below cannot be seen through the gold.
-The gold layer should be even and fully opaque, however, if the gold is applied too thick it will fail to bond properly.
+The gold layer should be even and fully opaque, however if the gold is applied too thickly, it will fail to bond properly.
 The layer should be about as thick as 2 pieces of paper.